Otofonix Hearing Aid Reviews

 Jeff Hoyt, Editor in Chief Dr. Brad Ingrao, Audiologist

 Otofonix may not be one of the most well-known hearing aid brands, but it still offers competitive prices and products that are on par with most other OTC providers.
-However, if you are not impressed with what Otofonix offers or just want to see what else is out there, you still have plenty of other great options.
+If you are not impressed with what Otofonix offers or just want to see what else is out there, you still have plenty of other great options.
 Check out the best OTC hearing aids we have reviewed below.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.